jay-shenoy/jay-shenoy/README.md

 ### Hi there 👋, Jayanth
 #### Just a normal CFD guy ;)
 ### Fan of Prof Thurey's research work , was happiest when man who won oscar for simulation replied!(Read as humble)
-### There lot of Prof whom I admire & look upto , be it Prof C Balaji(For all fantastic lectures , selfless in sharing knowledge with no iota of jealousy which is huge in our country so far expereinced by me , from deliberate don't know to denial of computing facility for novel work) , Prof Prabhu (who has created PySPH , Mayavi)
+### There lot of Prof whom I admire & look upto , be it Prof C Balaji(For all fantastic lectures , selfless in sharing knowledge with no iota of jealousy which is huge in our country so far expereinced by me , from deliberate don't know to denial of computing facility for novel work to being denied admission in my own alma matter) , Prof Prabhu (who has created PySPH , Mayavi)

 ![Just a normal CFD guy ;)](https://cdn.paperpile.com/blog/img/ludwig-boltzmann-1400x700.png)